PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   Invoke a Lua FFI function that accepts a pointer to a ``dnsdist_ffi_dnsquestion_t`` object, whose bindings are defined in ``dnsdist-lua-ffi.hh``.

   The ``function`` should return a :ref:`DNSAction`.
 If the Lua code fails, ServFail is returned.

   :param string function: the name of a Lua function

+.. function:: LuaFFIPerThreadAction(function)

+  .. versionadded:: 1.7.0

+  Invoke a Lua FFI function that accepts a pointer to a ``dnsdist_ffi_dnsquestion_t`` object, whose bindings are defined in ``dnsdist-lua-ffi.hh``.

+  The ``function`` should return a :ref:`DNSAction`.
+If the Lua code fails, ServFail is returned.

+  The function will be invoked in a per-thread Lua state, without access to the global Lua state.

+  :param string function: the name of a Lua function

+.. function:: LuaFFIPerThreadResponseAction(function)

+  .. versionadded:: 1.7.0

+  Invoke a Lua FFI function that accepts a pointer to a ``dnsdist_ffi_dnsquestion_t`` object, whose bindings are defined in ``dnsdist-lua-ffi.hh``.

+  The ``function`` should return a :ref:`DNSResponseAction`.
+If the Lua code fails, ServFail is returned.

+  The function will be invoked in a per-thread Lua state, without access to the global Lua state.

+  :param string function: the name of a Lua function